Subsidence: Dissolution of limestone

-Subsidence frequently causes major problems in karst terrains, where dissolution of limestone by fluid flow in the subsurface creates voids (i.e., caves).
+Subsidence causes major problems in karst terrains, where dissolution of limestone by fluid flow in the subsurface creates voids (i.e., caves).
 If the roof of a void becomes too weak, it can collapse and the overlying rock and earth will fall into the space, causing subsidence at the surface.
 This type of subsidence can cause sinkholes which can be many hundreds of meters deep.

 Mining

 Several types of sub-surface mining, and specifically methods which intentionally cause the extracted void to collapse (such as pillar extraction, longwall mining and any metalliferous mining method which uses "caving" such as "block caving" or "sub-level caving") will result in surface subsidence.
 Mining-induced subsidence is relatively predictable in its magnitude, manifestation and extent, except where a sudden pillar or near-surface tunnel collapse occurs (usually very old workings).
 Mining-induced subsidence is nearly always very localized to the surface above the mined area, plus a margin around the outside.
 The vertical magnitude of the subsidence itself typically does not cause problems, except in the case of drainage (including natural drainage)–rather, it is the associated surface compressive and tensile strains, curvature, tilts and horizontal displacement that are the cause of the worst damage to the natural environment, buildings and infrastructure.

 Where mining activity is planned, mining-induced subsidence can be successfully managed if there is co-operation from all of the stakeholders.
 This is accomplished through a combination of careful mine planning, the taking of preventive measures, and the carrying out of repairs post-mining.